 Entrepreneurship in Energy & Environment

-Students who are interested in working on or launching their own entrepreneurial ventures can participate in the Duke Program for Entrepreneurs.
-There is also an Energy & Environment track in the Duke Startup Challenge, an annual business plan pitch competition.
+Students who are interested in working on or launching their own entrepreneurial ventures can participate in Fuqua’s Program for Entrepreneurs.
+You can also participate in the Duke Student Founder Program and other programs offered by Duke’s Innovation and Entrepreneurship program.